Academic Salary Administration

 Instructions on how to nominate the exceptional members of your unit for consideration for awards from the 5% merit pool will be provided by the Deans of multi-departmental divisions, by the Provost for single-department divisions, and by the Chief Librarian for all librarians.

 In the decentralized budget model each academic division is responsible for providing the base budget funds that are to be expended fully on merit-driven base salary increases for faculty members and librarians.
-(This includes a pro-rated amount for all part-time academic staff who are to be considered for PTR on the same basis as their full-time colleagues.)
+(This includes a pro-rated amount for all part-time faculty and librarians who are to be considered for PTR on the same basis as their full-time colleagues.)
 As above, an award from the 5% merit pool is in addition to any PTR awarded in the unit process.

 - The funds in the above- and below-the-breakpoint pools are aggregated separately into two distinct pools and awarded differentially to the members of the respective pools solely on the basis of merit.
-The funds from each pool may only be spent on the staff in that pool.
+The funds from each pool may only be spent on the faculty and librarians in that pool.
 That is, funds from one pool cannot be transferred to another pool.

 - PTR increases are not an automatic entitlement for individual faculty members or librarians.
 The PTR process recognizes that the vast majority of individuals are advancing in their careers by consistently contributing to the advancement of the field, teaching at a high level and by serving the University and the broader community.
 Accordingly the award of average or median PTR will reflect the very high standard expected of all of our faculty members.